Submissions

 Results

-This section can be divided into subheadings.
 This section focuses on the results of the experiments performed.

 Discussion

 This section should provide the significance of the results and identify the impact of the research in a broader context.
-It should not be redundant or similar to the content of the results section.
+It should not be redundant or similar to the content of the Results section.

 Conclusion